simondlevy/Hackflight/README.md

 of the [SurfaceMountSensor](https://github.com/simondlevy/Hackflight/blob/master/src/sensors/surfacemount.hpp)
 class, which is in turn a sub-class of the [Sensor](https://github.com/simondlevy/Hackflight/blob/master/src/sensor.hpp#L27-L37) class.
-Each surface-mount sensors accesses the appropriate virtual method of the [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp) class (<tt>getQuaternion()</tt>, <tt>getGyrometer()</tt>, ...).
+Each surface-mount sensor accesses the appropriate virtual method of the [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp) class (<tt>getQuaternion()</tt>, <tt>getGyrometer()</tt>, ...).
 The Sensor class is an abstract (virtual) class (a.k.a. interface) specifying two methods that any sensor